Trade Mission needs students!

 In the subject Trade Mission you represent a company or organisation abroad as a VUB student.
 As a student, you will have to convince companies to finance you in order to carry out an assignment abroad.
 A big challenge!
 But your chances of success increase considerably through the intercultural skills and finesses you learn during the preparation of the project.

-You will also need these entrepreneurial skills in the second challenge of the project, when you actually go on a mission and have to bring it to a successful conclusion.
+You will also need these entrepreneurial skills in the second challenge of the project, when you actually go on a mission and have to bring it to a successful outcome.
 In addition to entrepreneurial and intercultural skills, you will also carry out market research and interact with business partners from other countries.
 An unparalleled learning experience!
 Are you curious to know more?

 Trade mission needs companies!